This document clarifies concepts and frequently asked questions around pricing. For the breakdown of plans and prices, go to our pricing page.

 You can set a maximum monthly on-demand bill amount by setting an on-demand spending cap.
 Once you reach the spending cap, you will still be able to access Sentry and prior event data.
 However, any additional events you send will be rejected.

-Team and Business plans have the option to configure rate limits for each project that let you specify the number of events and time interval for rate limiting.
+Business plans have the option to configure rate limits for each project that let you specify the number of events and time interval for rate limiting.

 If your projects have a high volume of events, you can control how many errors Sentry receives by reviewing Sentry's guide to Manage Your Event Stream.